Valley of the Dolls (1967) & Once is Not Enough (1975)

 Lee: That’s right.
 You’re the only ones who get it!

 Wendy: There are others that get it, but it seems like we’re few and far between.
-There’s a lot of us who are not Bernie fans for good solid reasons.
+There are a lot of us who are not Bernie fans for good solid reasons.
 I’m happy Bernie’s light seems to be dimmer this time around and he’s not polling as well as he did before.
 People don’t seem as excited about him now.

 Lee: I’m just worried about it.